MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

     - Need Load balancing
     - To be able to scale up or down accordingly
 - Container Orchestration solve this issue.ECS is aws's container orchestrator.
-- Containers runs on Either EC2 instances o Fargate.
+- Containers runs on Either EC2 instances or Fargate.
 - ECS is the brain, we need to provide compute like EC2 or fargate.
 - If we use ECS is not provided to other cloud providers so maybe difficult to transfer(EKS is there which is K8s version for cloud, easy for on prem to cloud or another cloud provider)
 - Other are difficult to work with, ECS is simpler to start.